GlareDB/glaredb.github.io/tutorials/interop-with-pandas-and-polars.md

 ).show()
 ```

-Notice how the `df` variable to which the Pandas dataframe is assigned is
-included in the session scope, and so can be dropped into the query as if
+The `df` variable, a Pandas dataframe, is included in the session scope and so
-it were a table in the database.
+can be referenced in the GlareDB query as if it were a table in the database.

 You can also do the same thing with a Polars dataframe: